bos/strange-loop-2011/slides/slides.md

 * In between `case` and `of` is the expression we are inspecting.

-* If the constructor used was the empty-list constructor `[]`, then clearly the `name` is not capitalized.
+* If the constructor used was the empty-list constructor `[]`, then clearly the `name` we're inspecting is empty, hence not capitalized.

 If the constructor used was the "add to the front" `:` operator, then things get more interesting.